-K-State ECE research in the network science field includes work in cutting-edge network theory problems, developing real-world solutions to computer network and infectious disease modeling problems.
+K-State ECE research in the network science field includes work in cutting-edge network theory problems, developing real-world solutions to computer networks and stochastic spreading processes on networks.

 Wireless communications research at K-State ECE includes work on distributed sensor networks, GPS technology, MC-CMDA systems, Software Defined Radio, energy harvesting and RFIC inductors, among other fields.